trungdo1810/trungdo1810/README.md

 <h1 align='center' >👋 WELCOME TO MY GITHUB!</h1>

 Hi, I'm Đỗ Thành Trung.
-I'm an AI Researher.
+I'm an AI Researcher.
 I'm currently learning AI, MLOps, and Data Engineer.
 I'm receptive and enthusiastic about gaining knowledge and working together with individuals who have shared interests.

 ### 🧰 Languages and Tools